Review of SA Container Deposit Scheme

 - divert beverage containers away from the kerbside waste system to the CDS, reducing the waste management costs of local government and increasing the recovery of high value beverage container materials that contribute to South Australia’s circular economy.

-In January 2019, the Minister for Environment and Water, the Hon David Spiers MP, announced a review of South Australia’s Container Deposit Scheme (CDS) and released the scoping paper for public consultation.
+In January 2019, the Minister for Environment and Water, the Hon David Speirs MP, announced a review of South Australia’s Container Deposit Scheme (CDS) and released the scoping paper for public consultation.